FirestormViewer/phoenix-firestorm/README_BUILD_FIRESTORM_MACOSX.txt

 directory /Developer/SDKs/MacOSX10.5.sdk and its contents.
 If you do this, then the output will work on 10.5.

-Insure you can build a stock viewer-development tree as described in the SL wiki.
+Ensure you can build a stock viewer-development tree as described in the SL wiki.
 Before asking for any help compiling Firestorm, make sure you can build viewer-development first.
 If you try and skip this step, you may receive much less help.